 A penalty may be imposed on a claimant, an employer, or an individual acting on their behalf in relation to a claim for benefits when he or she has:

 - knowingly made false or misleading representations or statements; or

 - completed a statement without declaring essential information.

 Here is an example of a situation where penalties may be imposed:

-An EI benefit claimant goes on an ocean cruise for a month and arranges for a friend to conceal the absence by signing and returning two EI claimant reports.
-As a result, the claimant illegally receives $350 in benefits for each of the four weeks of the cruise.
+An EI benefit claimant goes on an ocean cruise for a month and arranges for a friend to conceal their absence by signing and returning two EI claimant reports.
+As a result, the claimant illegally received $350 in benefits for each of the four weeks of the cruise.
 After investigation, we find that this was the first time the claimant and the friend had misused the EI system.
 As well, we find that they both knew that what they did was illegal but they did it anyway.

 In this case, the claimant will have to repay $1,400 (four weeks of benefits at $350 per week) and may have to pay a penalty of $700 ($350 for each of the two false reports filed during the holiday).
 The friend may also have to pay a penalty of $700 for the illegal act of filing two false reports on behalf of the claimant.

 There are many situations when a penalty may apply, and the amount could become very high.
 Depending on the circumstances, the maximum penalty could be up to three times the amount of the overpayment, three times the weekly benefit rate for each incident of misrepresentation, or three times the maximum benefit rate.

 Claimants who misuse the EI program and were assessed a violation may need more insurable earnings or hours to qualify for benefits in the future.
 The required amount rises based on the number and seriousness of misrepresentations that have been recorded in the five-year period before the start of their claims.

 The EI program guarantees certain rights.
 There are also some basic responsibilities, for both you and Service Canada.